patrickrst/nixu-challenge-2019/report/challenges_generated.md

     strings -e l vads/notepad.exe.8c45060.0x0000000000390000-0x000000000048ffff.dmp

-After looking throught a few files, we can find the flag in ROT13 `AVKH{guvf_j4f_gu3_rnfl_bar}`, which results in a valid flag `NIXU{this_w4s_th3_easy_one}`.
+After looking through a few files, we can find the flag in ROT13 `AVKH{guvf_j4f_gu3_rnfl_bar}`, which results in a valid flag `NIXU{this_w4s_th3_easy_one}`.